thinkshout/thinkshout/blog/_posts/2015-08-13-peer-to-peer-with-drupal.md

 author: sean
 published: false
 featured: false
-short: We examine RedHen Raiser in the context of CAFB of DC.
+short: We take a closer look at a RedHen Raiser success story.
 tags:
   - CAFB of DC
   - RedHen Raiser